pothi/TinyWP.com/_posts/2020-01-27-irctc-tatkal-booking.md

 Use IRCTC R-Wallet.
 Even though, it is not the cheapest method to book a ticket, it is the most convenient and fastest way.
 Remember that every second counts while booking under tatkal quota.

-## Copy your IRCTC eWallet password into clipboard or use a password manager
+## Copy password to clipboard or use a password manager

 Copy the IRCTC eWallet password to your clipboard (by pressing Ctrl + c, CMD + c or any similar method).
 Or use a password manager such as [Google Password Store](https://passwords.google.com/?pli=1) to save your eWallet password.
 In this case, you don't have to type in the password.
 The password is filled automatically or using a simple drop-down menu.